mcoffin/vulkan-device-filter/README.md

 ## Installation with scripts

-To install as an implicit layer by copying the target files
+To install as an explicit layer by copying the target files

 ```
 cd vulkan-device-filter-layer